To commemorate the 25th anniversary of The National Memorial Day Concert in 2014 Jerry Colbert shared highlights from the show's history.

-For the 25th year, we gathered to share our stories and honor our fallen soldiers, veterans, service members and their families -- in what has become a memorial service for our entire nation.
+For over 25 years, we have gathered to share our stories and honor our fallen soldiers, veterans, service members and their families -- in what has become a memorial service for our entire nation.
 Over the years, we have been privileged to feature a wide range of talented artists who have dedicated themselves to creating moving tributes to all our service members.
 The National Memorial Day Concert family has become a true community of support for our troops; reaching out to soldiers, veterans and their families to let them know we care.

 Each year viewers send thousands of letters and emails in honor of loved ones and friends who have been wounded, or died, in one of America’s conflicts.
 Your contributions are a central part of the Memorial Day narrative, and are delivered to the appropriate memorial.

-Honorees on the show of great pain and sacrifice in the hope their experiences will resonate with, and pay tribute to, others who have sacrificed for our country.
-Over the last 25 years, the National Memorial Day Concert has honored the real-life stories of service members, veterans and their families from across the services, spanning the broad history of the nation’s military conflicts.
+Honorees on the showof great pain and sacrifice in the hope their experiences will resonate with, and pay tribute to, others who have sacrificed for our country.
+For over 25 years, the National Memorial Day Concert has honored the real-life stories of service members, veterans and their families from across the services, spanning the broad history of the nation’s military conflicts.

-Distinguished veterans, including and Charles Durning, have participated in the concert over the years, offering their experiences and perspectives to honor wounded and fallen soldiers and their families.
+Distinguished veterans, including General Colin Powell, USA(Ret.) and Charles Durning, have participated in the concert over the years, offering their experiences and perspectives to honor wounded and fallen soldiers and their families.
 In addition to their military service, these veterans have continued to serve through their support of our returning service members and their families.

 along with previous hosts Ossie Davis and E.G. Marshall, all had personal connections to veterans causes and to supporting troops in active service.
 Eleven-time host Ossie Davis also served in the Army Medical Corps in WWII from 1942–1945.